Sharuka-Rajapaksha/Java-Concepts/README.md

 - `lib`: the folder to maintain dependencies.
 - `bin`: The compiled output files will be generated in the `bin` folder by default.

-## Dependency Management
+## Purpose

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-Note: This is a self-learning process to learn Java Concepts.
+This is a self-learning process to learn Java Concepts.